For a complete description of Teacher Preparation courses, please consult our program handbook.

-Seminar on Student Learning and Methods of Teaching (TPP 301)
+Seminar on Learning and Teaching (TPP 301)

-Seminar on Education: Theory and Practice (TPP 401)
+Seminar on Education: Theory and Practice (TPP 405)

-Practice Teaching (TPP 402)
+Practice Teaching (TPP 406)

-Note: to receive certification, no grade below a B- can be received in Program classes.
+For certification, no grade below a B- can be received in Program classes.

 The State of New Jersey requires that candidates for teacher certification fulfill General Education requirements, which are satisfied by Princeton University distribution requirements, except for the Fine Arts requirement, which may be satisfied by taking a course in creative writing, dance, film, music, visual arts and selected courses from the Department of Art and Archaeology.

-Subject Area Certification: eight courses in the area of certification (Art, English, Mathematics, Music, Biology, Earth Science, Chemistry, Physics, Physical Science, Social Studies, World Languages, Psychology Endorsement), at least three of which must be 300-level courses or higher).
+Eight courses in the area of certification (Art, English, Mathematics, Music, Biology, Earth Science, Chemistry, Physics, Physical Science, Social Studies, World Languages, Psychology Endorsement), at least three of which must be 300-level courses or higher).
 Courses must be graded (i.e. not PDF).
 Two courses taken at another four-year accredited college may be included.
 If the grade for the course is below a C-, the course may not be counted toward the certificate.

-Test for Health Education: administered through the Program for Teacher Preparation or satisfied by any college biology or AP Biology course.
+Administered through the Program for Teacher Preparation or satisfied by any college biology or AP Biology course.